MakeSchool-Tutorials/Make-Chat-Tutorial/P03-Join-The-Chat/content.md

 Go ahead and make a username, then check the server logs.

-# What goes around, comes around
+# What Goes Around, Comes Around

 We have successfully sent data from the client to the server with sockets.